-Management's Discussion and Analysis For the three months and year ended December 31, 2023
+Management's Discussion and Analysis For the three months and year ended December 31, 2024

 The Air Albany Project is a six story multi-family mixed commercial housing project situated at 1211 Western Avenue, Albany, New York, USA 12205.
 The site covers an area of 0.8 acres with a maximum floor area of 190,968 square feet (103,033 square feet net rentable).
-The building is fully erected and construction is approximately 52% compete.
-All inspections to date have been passed and construction is expected to be completed by the end of 2024.
+As of September 2024, MEP permit is submitted, concrete is in progress.
+Elevators have been in storage, plumbing fixtures, appliances, kitchen cabinets, countertops purchase orders are being finalized and executed and all inspections to date have been passed.
+However, due to various delays in the construction process, building permits have expired and require a re-application process.
+Construction is expected recommence in 2025 once the new building permits have been received.